JasonPunyon/Rol/README.md

 question.Body = "I'm really interested in how to do X. I've tried Y and Z but they don't seem to be X. How do I do X?"
 ```

 And you're done.
 The data's in redis.
-If you want to read back the properties from redis...just read the properties of the question object...
+If you want to read back the data from redis...just read the properties of the object...

 ```c#
 Console.WriteLine($"Question Id: {question.Id}");